 II.
 Motherboard for a PC Build with an Integrated Graphics Card

 A motherboard is a secondary concern after the CPU for this build.
-In our opinion, for this build any budget motherboard from the newer AMD or Intel chipset series should suffice.
+Any budget motherboard from the newer AMD or Intel chipset series should suffice for this build.

 Make Sure the Motherboard has the Required Video Out Ports!

-If you are building a gaming PC without graphics card then it is crucial that your motherboard has all the required video output ports that you need.
+If you are building a gaming PC without a graphics card, your motherboard must have all the required video output ports you need.

-If you want to connect two monitors, you will need to have two video output ports on your motherboard.
+You must have two video output ports on your motherboard to connect two monitors.
 If you want to connect three monitors, you will need to have three video output ports:

 Image: Gigabyte A520 Aorus Elite

 Take the Gigabyte A520 Aorus Elite motherboard.
-This has two video output ports i.e DVI and HDMI.
-And despite being a rather expensive motherboard, it does not feature the good old VGA port.
+This has two video output ports, i.e., DVI and HDMI.
+And despite being a somewhat expensive motherboard, it does not feature the good old VGA port.

-Hence if you have old monitor with only VGA input, then this motherboard will not support it unless you buy an an HDMI-VGA or DVI-VGA adapter.
+Hence if you have an old monitor with only VGA input, this motherboard will not support it unless you buy an HDMI-VGA or DVI-VGA adapter.

-You could connect two monitors to this and ideally your monitors will need to have the same video input ports too.
+You could connect two monitors to this; ideally, your monitors will need the same video input ports too.